 - Home address

 - Email address

 - Phone number

-In this section leave out details like marital status, ID number, religion, Languages (unless it is requested in the advert).
+In this section leave out details like marital status, ID number, religion, languages (unless it is requested in the advert).

 2. Personal Statement

-A CV personal statement is a brief paragraph that provides an overview of your qualifications and skills.
+This is a brief paragraph that provides an overview of your qualifications and skills.
 It works as a “trailer” for the rest of your CV.
 Give a summary of your skills, knowledge and experience.
 Also, be sure to use keywords relevant to the opening and explain why you’re the perfect candidate.